fitodic/centerline/README.rst

 Usage:
 ~~~~~~

-If you are planning on using this package inside of your own code, just
+If you plan on using this package inside of your own code, just type:
-type:

 .. code:: python